Mint Hill, North Carolina Weather

 - How many rainy days does Mint Hill get?

-- Mint Hill averages about 73 rainy days per year.
+- Mint Hill averages about 73 days with measurable rain or snow each year.

 - What hardiness zone is Mint Hill?